lg114/bagger/README.md

 - `vector`: semantic nearest-neighbour search over embeddings
 - `hybrid`: combines FTS and vector rankings with reciprocal-rank fusion

+Memories are manageable, not just append-only: records can be archived (soft-deleted) or restored from the desktop app or API, and archived records are excluded from browsing and retrieval by default.

 Embeddings and consolidation use configurable OpenAI-compatible endpoints.
 The defaults target Zhipu AI's compatible API, but URL, model, and keys can all be overridden.

 ## REST API